 Currently our herd consists of nine female Dexter cows, owned by the Society’s community shareholders.

-They are there purely to Conservation Graze the common – once introduced they remain for life.
-As you can imagine our society members do become attached to the herd
+It exists purely to Conservation Graze the common – once a cow is introduced to the herd it remains for life.
+As you can imagine our society members do become emotionally attached to the herd.

 They graze within small temporary paddocks which are moved at intervals to avoid overgrazing and to allow new grass and wild flower seed to germinate in their absence.

 All work associated with maintaining the animals on the Common is undertaken by village